-To participate in the program, you'll enter a learning agreement with your employer and a faculty mentor.
-You will work with your employer to complete project tasks that constitute the course content.
-Reflective academic assignments will be completed for your faculty mentor to augment this content.
-Be sure to apply for the program prior to the Workplace Learning deadline for the semester in which you would like to take the course.
+To participate in the program, you'll enter a learning agreement with your employer/supervisor and a faculty mentor.
+You will work with your employer/supervisor to complete project tasks that constitute the course content.
+You will complete reflective academic assignments for your faculty mentor to enhance the experience.
+Be sure to apply for the program prior to the Workplace Learning Application deadline for the semester in which you would like to take the course.

 You may earn 3 or 6 credits during each Workplace Learning session, which is typically 15 weeks.
 An award of 3 credits requires at least 12 hours per week of tasks providing new learning, to complete a minimum of four project tasks.
 An award of 6 credits requires at least 20 hours per week of tasks providing new learning, to complete five to eight project tasks.

 Workplace Learning requires that students be engaged in new activities and new learning.
 Students who have already completed their work may consider participating in Prior Learning.